Shareholder’s Agreement

-A shareholder’s agreement is a document detailing an agreement of terms amongst the shareholders of a company.
+A Shareholder’s Agreement is a document detailing an agreement of terms amongst the shareholders of a company.
 There are often occasions when the constitutional documents of the company do not lay out in great enough detail the relationship between the shareholders and the company.
-Therefore it is common practice for a shareholder agreement to go in to greater detail in laying out the relationship between the shareholders, which will then effect their relationship with the company.
-Hewetts have a great deal of experience creating and drafting Shareholder Agreements for companies of all sizes.
+Therefore it is common practice for a shareholder agreement to go in to greater detail in laying out the relationship between the shareholders, which will then affect their relationship with the company.
+Hewetts have a great deal of experience preparing and drafting Shareholder Agreements for companies of all sizes, as well as advising on already-existing Agreements.
+We are based in Reading but operate a national service.

 In a limited company, each share carries a prescribed number of votes.
 In most cases all the shares are of the same class and each carries one vote.
 That means whoever has the majority controls the company.
 Therefore if the shareholders are not happy with such an arrangement they can use a shareholders agreement to provide a more equal distribution of power, as well as protecting the minority from exploitation.
 The most usual situations where these circumstances arise are where: